-The Samma tribe is a historical community that once lived in Sindh, Pakistan.
+The Samma tribe is a historic community that once lived in Sindh, Pakistan.
 They are believed to have migrated from Balochistan and settled in Sindh around the 14th century.
-The tribe was known for its military prowess, and they established a powerful dynasty that ruled over Sindh for more than 200 years.
+The tribe was known for its military prowess, and they established a powerful dynasty that ruled Sindh for more than 200 years.

 The Sama dynasty was founded by Jam Nizamuddin, who was a tribal chief of the Samma tribe.
 He established his capital at Thatta, which became the center of his empire.
 The Samma dynasty flourished under his leadership and expanded its territory to include much of modern-day Sindh, as well as parts of Balochistan and Punjab.